Huntington's disease

-Huntington's disease (HD), also known as Huntington's chorea, is a fatal neurodegenerative disease that is mostly inherited.
+Huntington's or Huntington disease (HD), also known as Huntington's chorea, is a fatal neurodegenerative disease that is usually inherited.
 It typically presents as a triad of progressive psychiatric, cognitive, and motor symptoms.
 The earliest symptoms are often subtle problems with mood or mental/psychiatric abilities, which precede the motor symptoms for many people.
 The definitive physical symptoms, including a general lack of coordination and an unsteady gait, eventually follow.
 Over time, the basal ganglia region of the brain gradually becomes damaged.

 The disease is primarily characterized by a distinctive hyperkinetic movement disorder known as chorea.
 Chorea classically presents as uncoordinated, involuntary, "dance-like" body movements that become more apparent as the disease advances.
 Physical abilities gradually worsen until coordinated movement becomes difficult and the person is unable to talk.
 Mental abilities generally decline into dementia, depression, apathy, and impulsivity at times.
-The specific symptoms vary somewhat between people.
-Symptoms can start at any age, but are usually seen around the age of 40.
+The specific symptoms vary somewhat among cases.
+Symptoms can start at any age, but are usually first seen around the age of 40.
 The disease may develop earlier in each successive generation.
 About eight percent of cases start before the age of 20 years, and are known as juvenile HD, which typically present with the slow movement symptoms of Parkinson's disease rather than those of chorea.

-HD is typically inherited from an affected parent, who carries a mutation in the huntingtin gene (HTT).
+HD is typically inherited from an affected parent, who carries a mutation in the huntingtin gene (HTT), which encodes the huntingtin protein.
 However, up to 10% of cases are due to a new mutation.
-The huntingtin gene provides the genetic information for huntingtin protein (Htt).
-Expansion of CAG repeats of cytosine-adenine-guanine (known as a trinucleotide repeat expansion) in the gene coding for the huntingtin protein results in an abnormal mutant protein (mHtt), which gradually damages brain cells through a number of possible mechanisms.
+Expansion of CAG repeats (known as a trinucleotide repeat expansion) in the gene coding for the huntingtin protein results in an abnormal mutant protein (mHTT), which gradually damages brain cells through a number of possible mechanisms.
 The mutant protein is dominant, so having one parent who is a carrier of the trait is sufficient to trigger the disease in their children.
 Diagnosis is by genetic testing, which can be carried out at any time, regardless of whether or not symptoms are present.
 This fact raises several ethical debates: the age at which an individual is considered mature enough to choose testing; whether parents have the right to have their children tested; and managing confidentiality and disclosure of test results.